dejbug/dejbug.github.io/index.md

 --- Iossif Dorfman
 """

-"""
-If for one of the players the static balance is negative, he must without hesitation employ dynamic means and be ready to go in for extreme measures.
---- Iossif Dorfman
-"""

 # Lichess

 Put this into the URL field of a bookmark and put the bookmark on the toolbar.
 Click it when you're playing/watching games on Lichess.